yxu-dev/LLMSim-CQ/README.md

 # LLMSim-CQ

-This repository is an engineering reproduction of the NeurIPS 2024 paper:
+This repository is an engineering reproduction of the NeurIPS 2024 paper.
+It is provided on a best-effort basis, and the reproduced implementation, pipeline, and results may be incomplete, imperfect, or not fully correct relative to the original work:

 KV Cache is 1 Bit Per Channel: Efficient Large Language Model Inference with Coupled Quantization
 Tianyi Zhang, Jonah Yi, Zhaozhuo Xu, Anshumali Shrivastava